-The Fair Housing Act on the other hand states that the disabled individual requesting the modification assume all costs.
-The Fair Housing Act also allows landlords to require that the any modifications to the interior of the unit be restored to the condition that existed before the modification, but only if unit as modified would interfere with a subsequent tenant's use of the unit.
+The Fair Housing Act, on the other hand, states that the individual with the disability requesting the modification assumes all costs.
+The Fair Housing Act also allows housing providers to obtain assurances from the tenant that the work will be done properly, require the tenant to obtain building permits, and restore the unit to the condition that existed before the modification, but only if unit as modified would interfere with a subsequent tenant's use of the unit.